ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 ## Dependency Injection

-We reworked out dependency injection approach and have now integreaded the request services during request execution.
+We reworked out dependency injection approach and have now integrated the request services during request execution.
 Meaning you are now able to access HttpContext directly as a field resolver argument.

 This was already possible with the old version through the accessor as a constructor injection.